 Fraternity & Sorority Life

-With approximately 45 percent of PC’s student’s choosing to experience the benefits of Fraternity and Sorority Life, the College is proud to support eight national fraternities and three national sororities.
+With approximately 45 percent of PC’s student’s choosing to experience the benefits of Fraternity and Sorority Life, the College is proud to support six national fraternities and three national sororities.

 Fraternities and sororities have a long history at PC, dating back to 1890, and are among the oldest chapters in the country.
 PC’s fraternities enjoy the benefits of membership in the North-American Interfraternity Conference and National Pan-Hellenic Council (Omega Psi Phi), and the sororities flourish from the guidance obtained by membership in the National Panhellenic Conference.

 PC’s fraternities and sororities support the notions of scholarship, service, social growth and leadership, as well as the ideal of attaining true brotherhood and sisterhood.
 Greek members interact through weekly chapter meetings, philanthropy and community service projects, social events, and other activities.

 Five Pillars of Greek Life

 Each of our fraternities and sororities strives to uphold the five pillars of Greek Life at PC: leadership, scholarship, service, community, and social responsibility.

 Fraternity and sorority members are offered a variety of leadership opportunities and programs in which they can develop skills like time management, event planning, and communication.
 Members hold many leadership positions within their chapters or in major student organizations on campus.

 The most important aspect of fraternity and sorority membership is scholarship.
 In order to challenge their members to excel academically, each fraternity and sorority has established educational programming.
 To be initiated as a member, you must obtain grade requirements, which vary between each sorority and fraternity.
 However, the minimum grade point average for any fraternity is a 2.0.